yurigushiken/LCN-heatmap-overlays/README.md

 ### Base Videos

 The application uses base videos stored in `public/videos/`.
-These are MP4 files with the following naming pattern:
+These are MP4 files showing different social interaction events with the following naming pattern:

 - `f.mp4` - Floating toy
 - `gw.mp4` - Give with toy